glopez-dev/trinity/README.md

 - `helm` for helm charts
 - `minikube` for local k8s development

+## Project setup
+You'll have to define the `.env` file which is used by the `compose.dev.yml` file for variable substitions.

 ## 📦🐋 Docker Image Registry
 Here’s how the tagging system works: